Quantitative stability and numerical analysis of Markovian quadratic BSDEs with reflection: Application to numerical scheme for quadratic reflected BSDEs

 \section{Application to numerical scheme for quadratic reflected BSDEs}

-In this section, we present an application of the previous quantitative stability result concerning a truly-discretized truncated numerical scheme for quadratic reflected BSDE (\ref{Y})-(\ref{X}) under Markovian framework and Assumptions (HX) and (HF).
-For the sake of further time discretization, we need to assume in this section that $b, \sigma$ and $f$ satisfy H\"{o}lder's continuity with respect to time variable.
+In this section, we apply the quantitative stability result to the convergence analysis for a discrete-time numerical scheme for the quadratic reflected BSDE (\ref{Y})-(\ref{X}) under Markovian framework and Assumptions (HX) and (HF).
+For the sake of further time discretization, we need to assume in this section that $b, \sigma$ and $f$ satisfy H\"{o}lder's continuity with respect to the time variable.
 That is, for any $0\leqslant s \leqslant t\leqslant T$ and any $(x,y,z) \in \mathbb{R}\times \mathbb{R}\times \rm$,

-In \cite{DQ}, we have proved that the solution $(Y^\mathcal{R},Z^\mathcal{R})$ of the discretely reflected version of BSDE defined later in (\ref{Y^R}), where the reflection is only permitted to operate at specific discrete time points, is actually a good approximation of its continuous counterpart $(Y,Z)$ in (\ref{Y}) (Note that the generator $f$ does not involve $y$ in \cite{DQ}, but one can easily extend the result therein to include $y$ in the generator).
-Although we still need to solve the non-discretized BSDEs on each interval, which is not ideal enough, we can utilize it as an intermediate step when obtaining the convergence result of the numerical scheme for continuously reflected BSDE (\ref{Y}).
+Different from quadratic BSDEs without reflection and Lipschitz BSDEs with reflection, where the solution component $Z$ is typically bounded in Markovian setup, the solution component $Z$ for quadratic reflected BSDE (\ref{Y})-(\ref{X}) is not necessarily bounded.
+This is the major difficulty to propose a numerical scheme and study its convergence.
+To overcome this difficulty, we resort to the discretely reflected version of BSDE introduced in (\ref{Y^R}), where the reflection is only permitted to operate at specific discrete time points.
+In \cite{DQ}, we have proved that the corresponding solution $(Y^\mathcal{R},Z^\mathcal{R})$ is actually a good approximation of its continuous counterpart $(Y,Z)$ in (\ref{Y}) (Note that the generator $f$ does not involve $y$ in \cite{DQ}, but one can easily extend the result therein to include $y$ in the generator).
+Moreover, since the solution component $Z^\mathcal{R}$ is uniformly bounded, we can truncate the corresponding generator via the bound of $Z^{\mathcal{R}}$ and obtain a truncated discrete-time numerical scheme on each reflected interval.
+The quantitative stability result will play a pivotal role for the convergence analysis of this numerical scheme.
 Firstly, let us give some basic definitions which will be used later.